Vaxart to Present at ASM Microbe 2019

 |Roberto Mateo, et al.|

 Vaxart is a clinical-stage biotechnology company focused on developing oral recombinant protein vaccines based on its proprietary oral vaccine platform.
-Vaxart’s vaccines are designed to generate broad and durable immune responses that protect against a wide range of infectious diseases and may be useful for the treatment of chronic viral infections and cancer.
+Vaxart’s vaccines are designed to generate broad and durable immune responses that protect against a wide range of infectious diseases and may also be useful for the treatment of chronic viral infections and cancer.
 Vaxart’s vaccines are administered using a convenient room temperature-stable tablet, rather than by injection.
-Vaxart believes that tablet vaccines are easier to distribute and administer than injectable vaccines, and have the potential to significantly increase vaccination rates.
+Vaxart believes that tablet vaccines are easier to distribute and administer than injectable vaccines and have the potential to significantly increase vaccination rates.
 Vaxart’s development programs include oral tablet vaccines that are designed to protect against norovirus, seasonal influenza and respiratory syncytial virus (RSV), as well as a therapeutic vaccine for human papillomavirus (HPV).
-Vaxart is also developing several small-molecule antiviral drug candidates, including teslexivir (BTA074), an antiviral treatment for condyloma caused by HPV types 6 and 11.
-For more information, please visit www.vaxart.com.

 Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts, included in this press release regarding our strategy, prospects, plans and objectives, beliefs and expectations of management are forward-looking statements.
-These forward-looking statements may be accompanied by such words as “believe,” “could,” “potential” and other words and terms of similar meaning.
-Examples of such statements include, but are not limited to, statements relating to the Vaxart’s ability to develop and commercialize its product candidates.
+All statements, other than statements of historical facts, included in this press release regarding our strategy, prospects, plans and objectives, results from preclinical and clinical trials, commercialization agreements and licenses, beliefs and expectations of management are forward-looking statements.
+These forward-looking statements may be accompanied by such words as “believe,” “could,” “potential,” “will” and other words and terms of similar meaning.
+Examples of such statements include, but are not limited to, statements relating to the Vaxart’s ability to develop and commercialize its product candidates and clinical results and trial data; the expected timing of the initiation of the Phase 1 bivalent study and Phase 2 monovalent challenge study; and Vaxart’s expectations with respect to the important advantages it believes its oral vaccine platform can offer over injectable alternatives, particularly for mucosal pathogens such as norovirus, flu and RSV.
 Vaxart may not actually achieve the plans, carry out the intentions or meet the expectations or projections disclosed in our forward-looking statements and you should not place undue reliance on these forward-looking statements.
 Actual results or events could differ materially from the plans, intentions, expectations and projections disclosed in the forward-looking statements.
-Various important factors could cause actual results or events to differ materially from the forward-looking statements that Vaxart makes, that Vaxart’s product candidates may not be approved by the FDA or non-U.S. regulatory authorities; that, even if approved by the FDA or non-U.S. regulatory authorities, Vaxart’s product candidates may not achieve broad market acceptance; and the risks described from time to time in the reports Vaxart files with the Securities and Exchange Commission, or SEC, including its Form 10-Q for the three months ended March 31, 2018.
-Copies of reports filed with the SEC are posted on Vaxart’s website and are available from Vaxart without charge.
+Various important factors could cause actual results or events to differ materially from the forward-looking statements that Vaxart makes, that Vaxart’s product candidates may not be approved by the FDA or non-U.S. regulatory authorities; that, even if approved by the FDA or non-U.S. regulatory authorities, Vaxart’s product candidates may not achieve broad market acceptance; that Vaxart may experience manufacturing issues and delays; and other risks described in the “Risk Factors” sections of Vaxart’s Quarterly and Annual Reports filed with the SEC.
 Vaxart does not assume any obligation to update any forward-looking statements, except as required by law.

 Stern Investor Relations